Struggling when your toddler prefers one parent over the other? Learn the best ways to help him cope with separation anxiety and take to both parents.

 Or maybe your toddler prefers dad over mom, and you’re left feeling like he doesn’t want to be with you at all.

 When your toddler prefers one parent

 My husband and I knew that kids go through stages of preferring one parent over the other.
 Still, we wanted to be proactive and see if we could make any changes instead of waiting it out.
 Most importantly, we didn’t want to fall into habits that might make it harder for our son to rekindle his relationship with his dad.

+It’s hard on either parent when your toddler doesn’t want daddy (or mommy).
 And so, this is what we did to rebuild and reestablish their bond:

 Don’t give in to your toddler’s demands